gorkhadev/gorkha.dev/syllabus/ruby/section-two/naming-conventions.md

 #### Dangerous Method Suffix

-The names of potentially dangerous methods (i.e. methods that modify self or the arguments, exit! (doesn’t run the finalizers like exit does), etc) should end with an exclamation mark if there exists a safe version of that dangerous method.
+The names of potentially dangerous methods (methods that modify self or the arguments, `exit!` (doesn’t run the finalizers like exit does), etc.) should end with an exclamation mark if there exists a safe version of that dangerous method, or if the name itself does not communicate this clearly.

 ```ruby
 # bad - there is no matching 'safe' method